Ketel Marte Player Props: Diamondbacks vs. Mets

 Ketel Marte At The Plate

-- Marte leads Arizona in slugging percentage (.502) thanks to 32 extra-base hits.
+- Marte leads Arizona with a slugging percentage of .502, fueled by 32 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 22nd, his on-base percentage ranks 25th, and he is 21st in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 24th, his on-base percentage ranks 25th, and he is 20th in the league in slugging.

-- In 29 games this year (37.2%), Marte has picked up an RBI, and in 12 of those games (15.4%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 37.2% of his games this year, Marte has had at least one RBI.
+He's picked up more than one in 15.4% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.